xoposhiy/contacts-bot/docs/INITIAL_REQUIREMENTS.md

   * The service class receives a Firebase client as a dependency.
   * Telegram command handlers are defined in a separate file.
 All complex message and buttons rendering logic goes to the separate functions.
 * Common infrastructure not related to any particular feature is implemented in a separate folder 'common'
+* Never create services and clients in the command handlers — receive them as a depencencies.
+* Use dependency injection to pass the client to the service.
+Setup the dependencies in the main.py
 ---

 ## Unit testing strategy